John D. Graham: Artistic career

 Still under the name Dombrovsky (also spelled Dabrowsky), John began to study painting for the first time at the Art Students League of New York.
 There he also briefly assisted painter John F. Sloan, known as one of the Ashcan School.
 Dombrovsky soon attracted attention for his art.

 In 1925 he relocated to Baltimore with his third wife, artist Elinor Gibson, whom he met at the Art Students League.
 They had a son David Graham.
 The son later married Patricia Thompson, and died in Windermere, Florida.
-He had gone to Europe to retrieve the remainder of his fathers work on John Graham’s death.
+David Graham had gone to Europe to retrieve the remainder of his father's work upon the latter’s death.
 Patricia Thompson Graham later gave numerous works by his father to the Museum of Modern Art in New York.
 Other of Graham's relatively small collection of remaining works are in her sisters Kathryn and Jean's portfolios.

 While in Baltimore, Graham joined a group called The Modernists.
 He served as their secretary and exhibited in their gallery.
 In this period, in addition to painting, Graham established himself as an art connoisseur and collector.
 He most notably established a collection of African art for Vanity Fair editor Frank Crowninshield.
 Graham himself also collected traditional African art, and eventually developed part of his studio at 57 Greenwich Avenue into what he called the Primitive Arts Gallery.
 He was greatly interested in developing knowledge of advances and changes in the art world, and kept in touch with what was taking place in Europe as well as the US.